 When testing each of the payment apps, we experienced a delay waiting for the verification code when we were required to reconnect to our Stripe account.
 Sometimes the delay took a minute or more.
 You may want to plan for that when getting ready to take payments.

 Just because Stripe doesn’t have its own mobile app doesn’t mean you can’t accept payments in person, on the go.
-The five mobile apps we explore in this article are popular, trusted, and highly rated.
+The five best Stripe apps we explore in this article are popular, trusted, and highly rated.
 While each has a specialty, all cover the most important payment needs.
 Some work with Stripe’s card readers, while others let you use your phone as a reader.